 Native people were forced to occupy marginal land from which they could no longer effectively hunt or gather food.
 In time the Kutzadika’a had no choice but to work on surrounding ranches since they could no longer gather food reliably.
 Families moved to Mono Basin ranches and farms and worked for the new landowners in order to survive on the very land that was theirs.

-Many tactics were used by nonnatives to try to weaken the Kutzadika’a culture.
-Across the country “religious” practices and Native languages were outlawed until 1978.
-Boarding schools were used to separate young Native children from their tribes and assimilate them into white culture.
+Many tactics were used by non-natives to try to weaken the Kutzadika’a Tribe’s culture.
+Across the United States “religious” practices and Native languages were outlawed until 1978.
+Boarding schools were used to separate young Native children from their Tribes and assimilate them into white culture.
 The arrival of the Los Angeles Department of Water & Power was also detrimental to the traditional Kutzadika’a life.
 Land was taken and important hunting and foraging ecosystems were lost.

-The Kutzadika’a people still live by Mono Lake and in surrounding areas.
+Members of the Kutzadika’a Tribe still live by Mono Lake and in surrounding areas.
 They have maintained traditional practices, including harvesting kutsavi and pinyon pine nuts as well as traveling the long-established trade routes.
 They are connected to the Mono Basin now and forever.

-The Tribe has been working to achieve federal recognition for since the mid-1970s.
+The Tribe has been working to achieve federal recognition since the mid-1970s.
 The most recent efforts included a bill that was introduced in September 2020, which expired once the 116th Congress ended.
-Then in May 2021 our current Representative Jay Obernolte introduced a similar bill to, which expired when the 117th Congress ended.
+In May 2021 then-Representative Jay Obernolte introduced a similar bill to, which expired when the 117th Congress ended.
 In May 2023 current Representative Kevin Kiley sponsored a new, similar bill, though there has been no news or progress to move the bill forward.
-Receiving federal recognition would mean the tribe would possess certain inherent rights of self-government and tribal sovereignty, and would be entitled to receive certain federal benefits, services, and protections because of their special relationship with the United States.
+Receiving federal recognition would mean the Tribe would possess certain inherent rights of self-government and Tribal sovereignty, and would be entitled to receive certain federal benefits, services, and protections because of their special relationship with the United States.
 It would also mean that decades of work and centuries of resilience would be recognized.